Allan James Foley: Opera, oratorio and concert

 In that year of 1866 he was introduced at the Royal Philharmonic Society.
 Thereafter he appeared regularly as principal basso for Mapleson, with much success in various parts.
-In 1866 he appeared in a short run of Il Seraglio with Thérèse Tietjens, Hans von Rokitansky and Clarice Sinico: and in 1868 he was with Clara Louise Kellogg, Zélia Trebelli, Bettini and Charles Santley in La Gazza Ladra (Il Podestà).
+In 1866 he appeared in a short run of Mozart’s Il Ratto del Seraglio (The Abduction from the Serrail) with Thérèse Tietjens, Hans von Rokitansky and Clarice Sinico: and in 1868 he was with Clara Louise Kellogg, Zélia Trebelli, Bettini and Charles Santley in La Gazza Ladra (Il Podestà).
 In 1869, the season in which the Gye and Mapleson resources were combined, Foli was in the opening production of Norma with Tietjens, Sinico and Mongini, and in the Rigoletto which followed it.
 He took the role of Daland in the first performance of The Flying Dutchman in England in 1870 with Santley as Vanderdecken and Ilma de Murska as Senta.
 Herman Klein mentions his Bertramo in the 1872 Drury Lane production of Robert le Diable with Christine Nilsson, Italo Gardoni, Mongini and de Murska.
 He was famous for his Sparafucile (Rigoletto) and Commendatore (Don Giovanni), and had a repertoire of some 60 operas.

 Foli's career in concert and oratorio at the principal festivals developed alongside his operatic work, often with the same colleagues.
 In 1866 he appeared with Santley in a performance of Israel in Egypt given by the National Choral Society at the old St Martin's Hall.
 In February 1867 he scored a success in Haydn's The Creation with the Sacred Harmonic Society.
 Santley and Foli sang The Lord is a man of war in the Handel Festival of 1868.
 He took the role of Jacob in the first production of Macfarren's Joseph at the Leeds Festival, 21 September 1877, and Herod in that of L'Enfance du Christ of Berlioz under Charles Hallé in Manchester (30 December 1880) and London (26 February 1881).
 He sang in the first performance of Gounod's La Rédemption in 1882.
 In Sydney, Australia in May 1892 Foli had a great success with Haydn's The Creation but, in July, a failure with Mendelssohn's Elijah, for which he was suffering from a sore throat.
 During the 1890s, in his late fifties, he was singing Messiah in England in company with Adelina Patti, Emma Albani and Edward Lloyd.